-Based in London, United Kingdom, after completing a double major in Journalism and Public Relations at Curtin University.
+Based in Perth, Australia, after completing a double major in Journalism and Public Relations at Curtin University.
 It eventually lead me to complete a 6-month culinary course at the prestigious French cooking school Le Cordon Bleu in London.
 Half way into receiving my certificates, I was offered a 3-month internship at Le Gavroche, Roux at the Landau and Roux at Parliament Square, then The Greenhouse.

 A digital cooking portfolio dedicated to my grandmother and my mother for inspiring me to learn Singaporean food and to all the countries i’ve had the privilege to live in.